 Upon receipt of a complaint from an exhibitor, AFA will review the complaint with the reporting party and if possible observe the suspected suitcaser.
 AFA will then address the issued directly with the subject of the complaint.
 If found to be valid, the complaint will be resolved by offering the suitcasing company the option of immediately purchasing booth space on the floor (if available) or surrendering the conference credentials and leaving the premises at once.

-For more information on exhibiting at Air Warfare contact:
+For more information on exhibiting at the Air Warfare Symposium contact: